 Old Havana Perfume Museum

-Part shop, part laboratory and part museum, the so-called Old Havana Perfume Museum is testament to how much Cubans love perfume even if it is hard to afford.
-Housed in a neoclassical 18th century mansion that originally served as a perfumery and a drugstore, visitors can view a collection of bottles and other artifacts all related to perfume.
+Part shop, part laboratory and part museum, the so-called Old Havana Perfume Museum is a testament to how much Cubans love perfume even if it is hard to afford.
+Housed in a neoclassical 18th-century mansion that originally served as a perfumery and a drugstore, visitors can view a collection of bottles and other artifacts all related to perfume.
 While there is a bottle of Chanel No. 5, most perfumes are made in Cuba and most predate 1960.
 The official state and perfume maker called Suchel Fragrencia has its entire collection in the museum.

-Visitors can also have a signature perfume mixed from 12 different scents which all come from the colonial period including jasmine, lilac, sandalwood and lavender as well as chocolate and tobacco.
+Visitors can also have a signature perfume mixed from 12 different scents which all come from the colonial period including jasmine, lilac, sandalwood, and lavender as well as chocolate and tobacco.